-Autumn is our favorite season for slowly meandering and exploring scenic byways and parkways across America.
+Autumn and Spring are our favorite seasons for slowly meandering and exploring scenic byways and parkways across America.

-Over the past decade, we have RVed numerous two-lane roadways in the Fall.
+Over the past decade, we have RVed numerous two-lane roadways in the shoulder seasons.
 We’ve traveled both the famous Skyline Drive through the Shenandoah National Park, and the amazing Blue Ridge Parkway.

 Next on our list is the scenic Natchez Trace Parkway that traverses 444 miles and 10,000 years of history.
 It was built to commemorate the most significant roadway of the Old Southwest.